AbrorEsonov/RNGoogleWithSignIn/README.md

 # RNGoogleWithSignIn
-You can sign in with your google account
+You can sign in with your google account in React Native